Blunt cardiac injury: Evaluation

 An ECG is recommended in those with possible BCI.
 Abnormal ECG findings should prompt the clinician to then place the patient on continuous telemetry monitoring.
 Troponin levels should also be ordered.
 Important to note, negative findings on both ECG and troponin levels do not exclude BCI, as symptoms may present later.
 If both ECG and troponin levels are abnormal, an appropriate next step in evaluation would involve ordering an echocardiography.

 Treatment and management

-As mentioned under Evaluation, an abnormal ECG and elevated troponin levels should elicit continued cardiac monitoring to look for possible arrythmias or cardiac failure.
-If an arrythmia is found, the patient should be treated as if he/she is a non-BCI patient with repletion of electrolytes, monitoring of acid-base status, and administration of medications as indicated.
+An abnormal ECG and elevated troponin levels should elicit continued cardiac monitoring to look for possible arrhythmias or cardiac failure.
+If an arrhythmia is found, the patient should be treated as if he/she is a non-BCI patient with repletion of electrolytes, monitoring of acid-base status, and administration of medications as indicated.
 If clinical evaluation deems a patient severely compromised, an urgent cardiology evaluation must be made.
 Surgical intervention may also be required in some situations (rupture, tamponade), with pericardiocentesis as an appropriate next step in management.